yainit/kernels/Readme.md

 This repository contains the folders with the kernel patchsets chosen and written to make the
-YaIniT kernel work the nearest possible to its desigend functionality.
+YaIniT kernel work the nearest possible to its designed functionality.

 The patchsets for the standard kernel as downloadable from ftp://ftp.kernel.org    and mirrors